dlr-eoc/dhus-admin-tools/README.md

 * refactor-out the schnronizer part into its own script, such that it can be fed with a catalogview in csv list.
 * allow looping avor more than 10 products at once.
 * possibly reporting duplicates automatically into an EDR issue.
+* change to use curl instead of wget 1.19 (which requires .netrc formated credentials)

 ## Change History
 2019-12-19 Initial commit